rosado-io/docs/strategies/passkeys.md

 Authgear add passkey feature to your apps and websites instantly.
 To enable it:

-1. In your project portal, go to "**Authentication > Authenticators**"
+1. In your project portal, go to **Authentication > Login Methods**.
-2. In the "**Primary Authenticator**" section, turn on the "**Login with Passkeys**" toggle.
+2. In the **Select Login Methods** section, turn on the **Enable passkey support for compatible devices.** toggle.
 3. Press "Save" and :tada: your app now support passkey login!

 {% hint style="info" %}
 It will take time for the passkey technology to be available on everyone devices.
 In the transition stage, it is recommended to enable "Password" or "Passwordless via Email/Phone" in your project so users with non-compatible devices can access your app.

 If you want to use ONLY passkeys in your app, it's perfectly supported too!
-Just turn off all "Primary Authenticators" and leave "**Login with Passkeys**" on.
+Select **Custom** and deactivate all authenticators in the **Custom Login Methods** tab.
+Remember to keep **Enable passkey support for compatible devices.** turned on.
 {% endhint %}

 ## Support on different platforms